 What Penetration Testing Could Have Prevented

 Cyberattacks against web applications occur every day.
-Not all are thwarted, but possibly could have been had penetration testing been carried out.
+Not all are thwarted but possibly could have been having penetration testing been carried out.

 The Panama Papers breach made headlines in 2016, both for the data it revealed and the total disregard for securing web applications.
 The breach spread data about how certain wealthy individuals were able to offshore money in shell companies.
 The breach was made possible because of a vulnerable content management system plugin.
 If the plugin had been updated and secured, hackers would not have been apple to penetrate the application and breach the data.